kmcurry/ez-rm/README.md

 Put it all together and master your relationships like never before.

-Never again should there be a CRM that requires us to put in data about our relationships in order to manage them.
+Never again should we settle for CRM that requires us to labor so hard to leverage insight.

 Who uses EZ-RM?
 ---------------
 EZ-RM is used by people and organizations who feel relationship tracking is way too important and way too hard.
+EZ-RM is used by fundraisers, recruiters, business capture managers, brokers and sellers.

 Why do people use EZ-RM?
 ------------------------
-EZ-RM is ideal for understanding the people and relationships linked to sales funnels, customer service , membership engagement, fund raising
+EZ-RM is ideal for understanding the people and relationships engaged with your business.
+When relationships are attached to work flows using Workflow Templates EZ-RM tracks sales funnels, customer service, membership engagement, fund raising, recruiting and more.
+EZ-RM is like web site analytics for your inbox and mobile phone traffic.

 How does EZ-RM Work?
 --------------------